 Employment VISA Requirement in New Zealand

 There are many employment prospects in New Zealand.
 But to avail them, you need to have a permit from the government.
 There are different permits and VISAs based on the circumstances and situations.
-Have a look at it.

 - Skilled Migrant Category Resident VISA: Apply for it if you have a certain skill, experience or qualification to do a job.

 - Essential Skills Work VISA: This is a temporary VISA to do a full-time job in New Zealand.

 - Specific Purpose Work VISA: As the name suggests, the VISA is granted to those who are in New Zealand for a specific work.

 - Post Study Work Visa (Employer Assisted): It is one such VISA that attracts many international students.
 You can apply for this VISA if you have been offered a full-time position in an organisation just after your study.

 There are separate VISA categories for long-term, jobs requiring talent in arts, sports, culture, etc. In fact, there are VISAs for those who are migrating to New Zealand in search of a job.
 There are VISAs for business people as well.